pacifics/PassDao/README.md

 - Update recipient and withdraw: allows the contractors using their manager as an account with deposits and withdrawals.

 - Set a new proposal: every contractor can offer to sell products or execute services.
 Payments to the contractors are done with ethers and step by step.
-Each contractor proposal can contain serveral orders from the Dao if the total ordered amount is less than the amount of the proposal.

 =

 ## Pass DAO Manager and Pass DAO Token Manager Smart Contract

-Smart contract used for the management of shares and tokens.
-The Dao Manager smart contract contains the Eth balance of the Dao.
-The smart contract derives to the Token Manager smart contract used for the management of Dao shares or contractor tokens.
+Smart contract used for the management of tokens.
+The smart contract derives to the Token Manager smart contract used for the management of tokens.
 The smart contract is conform to ERC20.

 Public functions are :

 - Buy Tokens, Sell Tokens and Remove buy orders: allows to buy and sell transferable tokens using the application.

-- Buy tokens and promote a proposals: allows to buy shares or tokens for a contractor according to an approved proposal.
+- Buy tokens and promote proposals: allows to buy tokens in order to pay a project manager according to an approved proposal.

-- Transfer and Transfer From of tokens
+- Transfer tokens and Approve tokens allowance: ERC20 functions.

-- Approve tokens allowance by a token owner to a spender third party.

 =

 ## The Committee Room Smart Contract

-Smart contract used to submit proposals to vote and to execute decisions of the shareholders/
+Smart contract used to submit proposals to vote and to execute decisions of the shareholders.

 Public functions are :